 Love our gray and white striped straws for all occasions.

-Guessingly based off of Czer's In & Out Polar Bear, a hometown favorite.
+Guessingly based off of Czer's In & Out Polar Bear (a small little mom & pop drive through, my hometown favorite).
 It isn't the prettiest drink after 10-15 minutes, but it is delicious.

 - 12 ounces (355ml) Coke